katungi/React-cli-section/readme.md

 On running `section-example` in the terminal, you should be able to enter a country name.

-Moving forward, we will need to search for the country in real time and display the results in a table.
+Moving forward, we will need to search for the country in real-time and display the results in a table.

-To do so we will invoke the world countries npm package.
-We will use another React hook called `useEffect` to fetch our data, and update the component as it renders.
+To do so, we will invoke the world countries npm package.
+We will use another React hook called `useEffect` to fetch our data and update the component as it renders.

 Let's go ahead and do so.

-We first install and import the package
+We first install and import the package.

 In the terminal: